The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 Figure~\ref{fig:correct_and_incorrect_by_task_type_and_year} shows the number of correct and incorrect submissions for KIS, QA, and Ad-hoc tasks.
 The values are computed from a table where each row corresponds to a unique combination of team, task, and year.
 In KIS and QA tasks, where submissions are limited to one correct answer, we report mean values per team-task entry, aggregated across all such entries within each year.
 In Ad-hoc tasks, where submissions are unlimited, we show the full distribution of correct and incorrect submissions per team-task entry, also grouped by year.

 For KIS tasks, the mean number of correct submissions increased from 0.78 in 2022 to 0.87 in 2023, indicating improved system strategies.
-However, it dropped to 0.68 in 2024, while precision decreased to 0.64, likely due to exploratory submissions from system instances with varied configurations.
-Although some configurations were effective, others likely introduced noise, contributing to the lower precision.
+However, it dropped to 0.68 in 2024, while precision decreased to 0.64, likely due to exploratory submissions from system instances with different users.
+Although some instances were effective, others likely introduced noise, contributing to the lower precision.
 QA tasks showed consistent correct submissions (0.78 in both 2023 and 2024), but precision improved slightly from 0.50 to 0.52.
 Ad-hoc tasks exhibited the widest variability, with some teams performing very well and others submitting many incorrect attempts.
-While the median correct submissions remained stable, the spread widened in 2024, suggesting that not all configurations of the same core system performed consistently.
+While the median correct submissions remained stable, the spread widened in 2024, suggesting that not all instances of the same core system performed consistently.

 The overall precision for KIS and QA tasks was higher than for ad-hoc tasks, which consistently recorded lower precision due to their open-ended nature.
-The introduction of multiple system instances in 2024 increased the diversity of approaches but also amplified the volume of incorrect submissions, impacting precision across tasks.
+The introduction of multiple system instances in 2024 increased the diversity of approaches, but also amplified the volume of incorrect submissions, impacting precision across tasks.
+Taken together, these correctness and precision patterns suggest that differences in \emph{timing} may explain the variability, as slower query reformulation and exploratory submissions likely contribute to it.

 \Figure[t!][width=0.99\columnwidth]{Figures/Trends/correct_and_incorrect_by_task_type_and_year}{Number of correct and incorrect submissions in LSC'22, '23, and '24. }